 Most night vision cameras now work very well in very low light conditions and can make night-time almost look like daytime.
 The cameras often connect to a digital video recorder “DVR” which constantly records in a loop everything which occurs outside the property day and night, stamping the time and date into the recording so it can be used for evidence by the police.

-Once again by simply having the external cameras visible and possibly accompanied with warning signs that say CCTV is installed, this is a very big deterrent to any would-be burglars.
+Once again by simply having the external cameras visible and possibly accompanied by warning signs that say CCTV is installed, this is a very big deterrent to any would-be burglars.

 The digital video recorder is not quite as important, a small cheaper machine will still record and place the time and date of its footage, it just does not record for as long a time period or have as many features as more expensive machines.